-Exams: There are two tests in this course.
-The midterm test will test the knowledge acquired in the first half of the semester.
-The final test will test knowledge acquired in the second half of semester.
+Midterm Tests: There are two midterm tests in this course.
+The midterm tests are designed to test knowledge acquired in the first and second half of semester.
 The exams are closed book and proctored.

 Six Projects (10% of each): In addition to two midterms, there will be six projects each weighted 10% of the grade.
 Each project will require careful time allocation to complete on time (2-3 weeks).
 More details about projects will be posted in Canvas